Skip to main content

 3

-Do nothing for the No-Go stimulus (e.g., RED).
+Do nothing when you see the No-Go stimulus (e.g., letter R).

 4

-Aim for accuracy first, then speed.
+Prioritize accuracy, then speed.
 Avoid multitasking during the test.

 Current setting: Easy